wrcorcoran/2324_TeamSingh_ERSP/Winter2023/ResearchLog.md

   - It's a shame that ArangoDB is such a cluster, because I think their entire codebase is public, and we'd be able to edit right on top of it.
 However, OpenCypher is purely just specification.
   - Nonetheless, I still outlined what *could* be an example of a query.
 - (Will) EdgeDB is also another plausible idea.
 Relational database with high quality UDFs.
 Could package the UDFs in an interface (or some built-on-top functionality [maybe a ```.whl```]).
 This could be more beneficial than working in a very modern codebase (as EdgeDB is...) and certainly better than working in a legacy codebase like OpenCypher.
+- (Will) **My gut feeling** is we are going to want to pivot to UDFs and packaging them into functionality, rather than designing a literal query language.

 #### Struggles:
 -